 Wondering where to go on a rainy day in Belgium this Summer?
 Go check ‘Brussels is a Plaizier’ showing 40 years of active service in postcards & artwork by pocket publishing house Plaizier.

-Here’s a short introduction to it (subtitles by clicking ‘cc’, lower on the screen).
-Even my custom made wrapping paper made it to the walls of the museum and got mentioned at the end;-)
+Here’s a short introduction film (subtitles by clicking ‘cc’ lower on the screen; even our custom made wrapping paper below made it to the walls of the museum and got ‘wrongly’ mentioned in the end;-))

 The construction of the ever modern Atomium won’t have any secrets to you afterwards.

-And of course a bit of nostalgia’s never caused any harm…
+And of course a bit of nostalgia has never caused anyone any harm…

-We stumbled upon some of our all time heroes who showed a younger generation the ‘shining path to illustration’.
-Above’s the Belgian Savignac aka Julian Key, who designed the iconic Black Cat – try finding that coffee can/cat on my wrapping paper higher on – and below’s a poster for a no longer existing Brussels’ Summer festival that has been looking down on the desk with my first attempts to illustrations (from a wall in my old boy’s room).
+We stumbled upon some of our all time heroes, who showed a younger generation the ‘shining path to illustration’.
+Above’s the Belgian Savignac aka Julian Key, who designed the iconic Black Cat – try finding that coffee can/cat on my wrapping paper higher on – and below’s a poster for a no longer existing Brussels’ Summer festival that has been looking down (from a wall in my old boy’s room) on the desk with my own first attempts to illustrations.

 So I was very happy to perceive my own ’6 pack’ in that wall of boxes at the end of the corridor:-)

 Absolutely ‘our Plaizier’.
-Until the 21th of September, at the other side of Summer.
+Until Sunday the 17th of September @ the other side of Summer.

-PS hier nog wat meer achtergrond bij het familiebedrijf
+PS hier nog wat meer achtergrond bij het fijne familiebedrijf